reactioncommerce/reaction/packages/reaction-core/docs/packages.md

 *Note: Pull requests are happily accepted, please make your GitHub pull request a merge to the next development release branch (as indicated on `reactioncommerce/reaction`, and not master.*

-*Tip: Copy the settings/dev.sample.json to settings/settings.json and edit the file to retain settins between `meteor reset`.
+*Tip: Copy the settings/dev.sample.json to settings/settings.json and edit the file to retain configuration settings such as admin user credentials and paypal authentication between `meteor reset`.
 Start with `meteor --settings settings/settings.json`*

 # New packages